madeofpendletonwool/PinePods/README.md

 - [ ] playing page not currently removing playing bar on bottom in app version
 - [ ] Stream podcasts to other devices running pinepods over local network
 - [ ] Pinepods lite.
 A light client used as a streaming device.
 No frontend
-- [ ] Exportable backups
 - [ ] Mass delete options not appearing in web version.
 This seems to be a bug.
 It works totally fine in client app
 - [ ] Implement page views for poddisplays that have over 30 episodes
-- [ ] Jump to clicked timestamp
-- [ ] Offline mode for playing locally downloaded episodes
-- [ ] Allow for episodes to be played without being added
 - [ ] Add highlight to indicate which page you're on
 - [ ] Suggestions page - Create podcasts you might like based on the ones you already added
 - [ ] Make scrolling screens roll up more.
 So that the currently playing episode doesn't get in the way of your view